The most significant asset in most divorces is property.

 Getting your property valued during a divorce can be complicated.

-The circumstances surrounding your divorce (such as how amicable it has been) will impact which steps must be taken.
+The circumstances surrounding your divorce will impact which steps must be taken.
+For example, how amicable it has been.

-As a general rule, it is recommended that any valuations you pay for be made by independent experts rather than estate agents.
+As a general rule, valuations you pay for should be by independent experts rather than estate agents.

-(Estate agents can sometimes overestimate because they want to increase the chances you work with them.)
+(Estate agents can sometimes overestimate value.
+This is because they want to increase the chances you work with them.)

-If you and your ex-partner agree on the property’s value, then this can be used as the agreed valuation, and there is no dispute.
+If you and your ex-partner agree on the property’s value, it can be used as the agreed valuation.

 Can I buy my ex out of a mortgage?